waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 A detailed description of the data model can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#data-model).

 ## Accessing Large Files (i.e. Training Data)
+SAGE collects large files for AI training purposes.
+These files stored in an S3 bucket hosted by the [Open Storage Network](https://www.openstoragenetwork.org/).

-To find files collected by Sage nodes use the filter `"name":"upload"` and specify additional filters to limit search results, for example:
+To find these files use the filter `"name":"upload"` and specify additional filters to limit search results, for example:

 ```console
 curl -s -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '{